How to Deal with SDRO Debt

 In situations where you may be facing financial hardship or are otherwise unable to pay your fine off at once, you can pay in instalments or through Centrepay if you are receiving Centrelink benefits.

-The SDRO can grant extensions on the payment deadline in certain circumstances, so if you are unable to pay by the due date, you can request a later date to pay the amount in full.
+In certain circumstances, the SDRO may grant an extension on the payment deadline.
+If you are unable to pay by the due date, you can request a later payment deadline to settle the amount in full.

-If you need time to pay your fine or you want to pay in instalments, as long as you contact the SDRO and make arrangements in time, and you keep up with your payments where applicable, no further action will be taken against you.
+As long as you can contact the SDRO in time to make arrangements and keep up with your payments, no further action will be taken against you.

 Disputing the fine